 What we like about Girls Who Code’s website design:

-- Their site includes vibrant and bold colors that meet accessibility contrast level requirements.
+- Their site includes vibrant and bold colors that offer strong color contrast.

 - Their dedicated donation page provides a simple FAQ explaining how donations are spent and how to sponsor Girls Who Code if you’re a company.

 Based in Toronto, the Equal Opportunity Community Initiative (EOCI) is committed to improving the lives of vulnerable children, providing them an equal opportunity to reach their full potential.
 They prioritize five pillars to reach these goals: education, training, community, social mobility, and essential life needs.

 Why Equal Opportunity Community Initiative’s web design stands out:

 - The EOCI’s branded online donation page provides a seamless giving experience.

 - They have quick links to essential resources, providing different users with a clear starting point as they begin their journey through the site.

 - Engaging photos of the organization in action on the homepage helps visually tell the success story of the EOCI.